RandumbPurson/DMhelper/README.md

 Run using the `python src/main.py`, which accepts a number of args
 - `--target` the directory containing the statblock files
 - `--format` one of "yaml" or "json", specifies the file format to use
-- `--num_pcs` the number of player characters, used for initiative tracker

 ## Loading menu
 ![loading menu image](docs/loading-menu.png)